 December 2nd marks the one year anniversary of my tissue expander-implant exchange surgery.
-This means it has also been exactly eighteen months to the day since my bilateral mastectomy.
+This means it’s also been exactly eighteen months to the day since my bilateral mastectomy.
 Which in turn means it’s been a little more than eighteen months since I heard the words, you have cancer.

 One reminder often seems to lead to another.
 There is always a trail of sorts taking me back to previous stops along the way on this cancer gig.